shaardie/blog/content/infset.md

 them the same way and be able for example to create a union from a finite set defined by `elementSet` and an infinite set defined by `functionSet`, I created an interface for these implementations.
 Also after defining an interface we can add other definitions of sets very easily as well.
-It's Go right?
+It's Go, right?

     :::go
     type Set interface {